Field corn: Wet mills

 Field corn is processed for its various uses in what are known as "wet mills".
 These types of mills are different from traditional mills in that they take apart a cob of corn and process its various parts into products for consumption.
 The yellow skin of the kernel, for example, is separated from the dark germ, which is essentially the seed.
 While the yellow skin is usually used to produce nutritional supplements and vitamins, the germ is used to produce oil.
 The endosperm, which is the largest part of a corn kernel, has the most uses.
 Its carbohydrate molecules are taken apart to produce the organic compounds used in many products.
 Examples of these organic compounds include citric and lactic acid, glucose, fructose, and ethanol.

-Cargill and ADM are the two largest corn processing companies in the United States.
+Cargill and Archer Daniels Midland are the two largest corn processing companies in the United States.